 WHAT IS RAMAN SPECTROSCOPY?

-Raman spectroscopy is a spectroscopic technique that measures the light matter interactions (scattering of photons due to bond vibrations in a molecule).
-A Raman spectrum is a unique chemical fingerprint that is acquired in seconds optically with minimal sample preparation.
-The information can be used for both identification of chemicals and the concentration in a non-destructive, label-free manner.
+Raman Spectroscopy: In brief, Raman Spectroscopy is a spectroscopic technique that measures the light matter interactions (scattering of photons due to bond vibrations in a molecule).
+A Raman spectrum is a unique chemical fingerprint that is optically acquired in seconds with minimal sample preparation.
+The information can be used for both identification of chemicals and the determination of concentration in a non-destructive, label-free manner.
 It works great with both aqueous and organic samples.
 The ease of sampling, non-destructive nature and fast measurement times of Raman spectroscopy make it a very powerful technique for real-time online measurements.

 DIVERSE INDUSTRY APPLICATION